SurfaceAI/dataset_creation/README.md

 **V11**
 All images from V10 and additionally a **subset of 10% of all images that were filtered out (by the model) in previous steps** are labeled.
 We include this step in case there is a systematic bias of images that are excluded by the model.

+**V12**

+All images from V11.
+All **paving stones quality** images where prediction and true label deviate more than 1 are **revised** to catch annotation errors (36 quality classifications were adjusted, 4 surface classifications.)

+**V100**

+A new datapool similar to V5 is created as a base to sample more images of underrepresented images.

+Pre-selection of tiles:
+  - Tile selection based on OSM Tag pre-selection:
+    - **600** tiles per **relevant** (asphalt - intermediate, bad; paving stones - excellent, intermediate, bad; sett - good; all concrete; all unpaved) surface/smoothness combination where according to OSM at least a certain amount of streets hold this tag combination
+    (threshold set based on median of respective count distribution)

+  - Filter images from intersected image pool:
+  - no panorama images
+  - filter, only relevant classes:
+    - asphalt / concrete / paving_stones: excellent, good, intermediate, bad
+    - sett: good, intermediate, bad
+    - unpaved: intermediate, bad, very_bad
+  - **Filter per surface/smoothness class**:
+    - max **5** images per sequence
+    - max 5 images per mercantile tile
+    - about **3000** images per class
+      - prefer pedestrian and cycleway: take 500 images for surface/smoothness classification only from highway type "pedestrian" and "cycleway" (if not as many available, take max. images available).
+Fill rest with remaining images.

+  - c1: asphalt bad & intermediate (up to 2500 images per class)
+  - c2: paving stones excellent, intermediate, bad (up to 2500 images per class)

+**V5X**

+V5X creates a new metadata selection out of the v5 metadata pool.
+It thereby uses less strict restrictions:
+- sequence and tile ID is not limited globally to 5 anymore, but by surface/smoothness class
+- any image part of a sequence and tile that has not exhausted this restriction, will be considered a potential sample again
+- from potential images, samples are drawn such that each sequence and tile is "filled up" up to the limit of 5

+  - c1: asphalt bad (up to 2500 images per class)
+  - c2: paving stones excellent, intermediate, bad (up to 2500 images per class)

+**V101**

+Combination of V100 c1, c2 and V5X c1, c2.

+**V200**

+New datapool *without OSM based pre-selection*.

+- tile selection: 5000 tiles with at least 500 images, randomly drawn (can be same as V5 / V100)
+- random 20.000 images sampled
+  - max.
+5 per tile
+  - max.
+10 per sequence